 - La Tomatina (Tomato Festival) in Valencia, Spain

 - Watching big herds of wild elephants in Minneriya National Park, Sri Lanka.

 - Spotting three leopards in Yala National Park, Sri Lanka

 Some Interesting Facts

 To finish off my introduction here are some interesting facts about me:

 - I once did a tandem skydive for charity

 - I LOVE food (especially cheese and mushrooms).
 I’ll try anything once – except offal and (surprisingly given my love of cheese) cream cheese

 - I once walked 52kms in a day on the Camino de Santiago…just to get to a Galician town called Melide, to try ‘Pulpo a la Gallega’ (Galician Octopus)

 - I’ve run four 10k races, three half marathons, a Mucky Races obstacle course, and more recently the 16km Temple Run in the Angkor Ultra Marathon in Siem Reap.
-One day I hope to run the London marathon, although I’ve been unlucky in securing a place in the ballot four years running now, so it’snot looking promising.
+One day I hope to run the London marathon, although I’ve been unlucky in securing a place in the ballot eight years running now, so it’s not looking promising.

 - I LOVE animals and try to plan my trips around those I can see in the wild